tklsimon/adversarial-attack/README.md

 We divided the code into 5 modules.
 They serve the below purposes:
 - train_test_load.py: Training and validate base model
-- fgsm_attack.py or pgd_attack.py: Attacking the trained model
-- xxxxxx.py: Use defence mechanisms to train a robust model
+- adtrain_script.py: Use defence mechanisms to train a robust model
+- unit_test.py: Test cases to perform unit tests
+- integration_test.py: Test case for running actual scenario
 - pdg_visualize_script.py: Visualization for images and graphs
-- unit_test.py: Test cases to perform unit tests

 Submodules:
 - dataset: To load CIFAR-10 dataset
 - model: Get PyTorch default model or implement custom ResNet
+- attack: implementation for attack like Random Noise, FGSM and PGD
 - scenario: a generalized script which done the data initialization, model parameter loading and exact procedure.

 There are 2 folders created and not included in source code:
 - data, the folder to store CIFAR10 data
 - checkpoint, the folder to store model checkpoints.
+- img, the folder to store images for visualization purpose

 ## Technical Description